Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Covariant proof of quadratic-in-spin integrability

 \subsubsection{Statement of the integrability result}

-In any Einstein spacetime endowed with a KY tensor, the quadrupolar, quadratic-in-spin MPTD + TD SSC equations correspond to an \emph{integrable} Hamiltonian system defined on a 10-dimensional phase space when the (spinning) body's deformation parameter is $\kappa=1$ (black-hole-like deformation).
+In any Einstein spacetime endowed with a KY tensor, the quadrupolar, quadratic-in-spin MPTD + TD SSC equations correspond to an \emph{integrable} Hamiltonian system defined on a 10-dimensional phase space when the spinning body's deformation parameter is $\kappa=1$ (black-hole-like deformation).
 This is ensured by the Liouville-Arnold theorem \cite{Arn,HinFle.08,Ra.Iso.IntegO1.26} and the existence of five commuting and linearly independent first integrals, denoted $(H,\Xi,\fX,K,Q)$.
-These five first integrals are functions on the 10-dimensional phase space $\mcP$, and their pairwise $\mcP$-brackets vanish when $\kappa=1$.

-The set of five first integrals are all defined covariantly in terms of the body's momenta $(p_a,S^{ab})$, the KY tensor $f_{ab}$ and the spacetime geometry. $H$ is defined in \eqref{HquadM}.
-Associated with the Killing vectors $\xi^a=-\tfrac{1}{3}\nabla^b f^{\star a}_{b}$ and $\eta^a=K^{ab}\xi_b$ in \eqref{KSdef}, we define two killing invariants [cf. the Killing invariant in \eqref{defFk}]
+Our five first integral candidates are defined covariantly in terms of the body's momenta $(p_a,S^{ab})$, the KY tensor $f_{ab}$ and the spacetime geometry. $H$ is defined in \eqref{HquadM}.
+Associated with the Killing vectors $\xi^a=-\tfrac{1}{3}\nabla^b f^{\star a}_{b}$ and $\eta^a=K^{ab}\xi_b$ in \eqref{KSdef}, we define two Killing vector invariants (cf. \eqref{defFk})